andymeneely/squib/README.md

 ## Viewing this README

-The best place to read this documentation is on [http://andymeneely.github.io/squib/doc].
+The best place to read this documentation is on [our website](http://andymeneely.github.io/squib/doc).

 If you want to view it offline, you can do the following